Rock On! (Del Shannon album)

-Rock On! is an album by the American musician Del Shannon, released posthumously in 1991.
+Rock On! is an album by the American musician Del Shannon, released posthumously in October 1991.

+Edsel Records included the album in the 2023 Stranger in Town: A Del Shannon Compendium box set.

 Production

 The album was produced by Mike Campbell and Jeff Lynne.
-It was mostly completed when Shannon committed suicide, in February 1990.
+Shannon unexpectedly committed suicide in February 1990 with work on the album mostly complete.
 Tom Petty and some of the Heartbreakers played on Rock On!
-Richard Greene played fiddle on "Let's Dance".
+Richard Greene played the fiddle on "Let's Dance".
 "What Kind of Fool Do You Think I Am?" is a cover of the Tams song.
+George Harrison played guitar on "I Got You"; he also contributed backing vocals to "Hot Love", a B-side to "Callin' Out My Name".

 Critical reception

 The Calgary Herald lamented that "you'll hear a tired-sounding old rocker making one more half-hearted stab at a comeback."
 The Edmonton Journal noted that "Shannon was always a first-class writer of merry melodies and ringing country guitar licks that poured upbeat empathy on our saddest moments."
 The Indianapolis Star panned the production, writing that "the 10 songs are Electric Light Orchestra layered over '60s-style rock."